13/09/2009

 WHAT EQUIPMENT DO I NEED?

 NONE!
-The best thing about ISS spotting is that you absolutely don’t need a telescope – in fact a telescope is pretty useless for ISS-spotting because the ISS moves, and it’s very hard to keep it in a telescope’s high magnification eyepiece.
+The best thing about ISS spotting is that you absolutely don’t need a telescope – in fact a telescope is pretty useless for ISS-spotting because the ISS moves, quickly, and it’s very hard to keep it in a telescope’s high magnification eyepiece.
 If you have a pair of binoculars tho, you should definitely try training them on the ISS – they will make it look much bigger and brighter, and enhance its colours too. ( Colours?
 Yes; those highly reflective solar panels are made of shiny gold material, and they give the ISS a golden hue as it crosses the sky.
 And when the station starts to fade, it can turn – especially in binoculars – a dark ruddy colour, and looks like a fading ember in the darkness of the night…)

 Ok, so having read all that I’m sure you want to see the ISS for yourself!
 What exactly do you do?
 Here’s your guide to seeing the International Space Station.

+Ok.
+On to business.
 To see the ISS you need to do the following:

 1. Find out what time the ISS will rise above your local horizon (see below).